The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 • Colloidal Oatmeal: Not just regular oats; this is finely ground to stay suspended in the liquid, providing a protective barrier.

-• Silk Proteins: These help fill in the gaps of damaged guard hairs.
+• Silk Proteins: These help fill in the gaps of damaged guard hairs, restoring smoothness without weighing down the fluffy volume.

-• Marshmallow Root: A natural “slip” agent that makes detangling much easier.
+• Marshmallow Root: A natural “slip” agent that makes detangling significantly easier without synthetic silicones.

 • Calendula Extract: Specifically helpful for Poms who suffer from “razor burn” after sanitary trims.